 There are at least 2 good bird-watching parks in Tucson: Agua Caliente on the far East side and Sweetwater Wetlands on the West side of I-10.
 These two sites boast numerous varieties of birds where you hike, relax and enjoy.
 Sabino Canyon also has an active group of bird friends.

 Given its proximity to Tucson and Green Valley, Madera Canyon is an extremely popular outdoor recreation area and perhaps the most famous bird watching area in Arizona.
 For this reason, and the fact that Madera Canyon hosts hundreds of bird species, it can sometimes get a little crowded up here.

 There are several Forest Service campgrounds and picnic areas here, as well as a couple of private accommodations that cater to birders: Santa Rita Lodge, Madera Kubo Cabins, and Chuparosa Bed & Breakfast.
-The campgrounds are not particularly nice, but the picnic areas and private accommodations are.
+The campgrounds are mostly shaded, the picnic areas are lovely.